Appliance Configuration

 Module Activation

 License files to activate the Advanced Access Control, Federation and WebSEAL Reverse Proxy modules are imported in this step.
-Subsequent module configuration is dependant on one or more of these licenses being applied to an appliance or container.
-An example configuration is:
+Subsequent module configuration is dependent on one or more of these licenses being applied to a deployment.

 activation: